ManriqueM/Python-In-Excel/README.md

     - Go to `Properties`.
     - Check the box to `Unblock`.

-    The file also functions without the macro, but enabling it simplifies usage.
-The VB script included is open for review.

     ![ImageB](Images/EnableMacros.png)

+    The file also works without the macro, but enabling it simplifies usage.

 2. **Using the Template:** The file contains 4 tabs:
    - **Instructions:** Details on using the file with the Python in Excel Helper GPT.